san70sh/cs-546-project/README.md

 ## Seed Database

-Run the following code to seed the database:
+Run the following code to seed the database: (You must run this under the project_code folder!)

 ```node
 node ./task/seed.js